 #7 Stroll through the Drink Hall

-The Drink Hall in Bad Ischl is reminiscent at first glance of an ancient Greek building with its white columns and was formerly a lobby for spa guests, who took their drinks here.
+The Drink Hall in Bad Ischl is reminiscent at first glance of an ancient Greek building with its white columns, and it was formerly a lobby for spa guests, who took their drinks here.
 During Advent, the hall houses a Christmas market where especially fine craftsmanship is displayed.
-Anyone looking for unusual and high quality gifts will certainly find them here.
+Anyone looking for unusual and high-quality gifts will certainly find them here.

 #8 Watch the craftsmen at work